StyleBooth: Image Style Editing with Multimodal Instruction: Conclusion

 We present \method as a multimodal instructional image style editing method.
 It independently encodes the reference image and text, subsequently transforming and aligning them within a latent space, followed by injection into the backbone network for generative guidance to achieve text- and exemplar-based instructional editing.
 Meanwhile, \method can also fuse multimodal information for a compositional creative generation.
 Furthermore, we construct a high-quality dataset for style editing, composed of a wide variety of content-consistent stylized and plain image pairs, which assists us in building better editing models.

 \textbf{Limitations.} In this work, we construct a rich dataset for style editing.
 However, the data construction is based on the textual descriptions of specific styles, such as watercolor, which significantly limits the number of styles.
-The collection of more extensive and broader editing datasets will be our future work.
+Collecting more extensive editing datasets will be our future work.